 Restoration of Trompenburgh

 Monument Property is working hard on the restoration of Buitenplaats Trompenburgh.
-We are pleased to share two new updates on the restoration of this unique monument.
-Special finds were made during work in the dome vault.
+We are happy to share new updates from the restoration of this unique monument.

-We have roughly broken down the restoration of Trompenburgh into four parts: restoration of the building, preservation of the building, renovation of the garden and opening to the public.
-In this item, we share updates from two of the components via short videos.
+We have roughly divided the restoration of Buitenplaats Trompenburgh into four parts: the restoration of the building, the preservation of the building, the renovation of the garden and the opening to the public.
+On this page, we share updates from two of the components via short videos.
 In the first video, project manager Robin Koot shares our approach to making the building more sustainable.
 This was an important but complex task for this landmark building.
-In the second, newest video, conservator Annefloor Schlotter talks about the discoveries she and the restoration team made while restoring the domed hall.
+In the second, latest video, conservator Annefloor Schlotter talks about the discoveries she and the restoration team made while restoring the domed hall.
 Earlier, the team had also made extraordinary discoveries.

 Building sustainability